 Medicare - The federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with end-stage renal disease (generally those with permanent kidney failure who need dialysis or a kidney transplant).
 People with Medicare can get their Medicare health coverage through Original Medicare, a PACE plan or a Medicare Advantage Plan.
 Medicare Advantage (MA) Plan - Sometimes called Medicare Part C. A plan offered by a private company that contracts with Medicare to provide you with all your Medicare Part A and Part B benefits.
 A Medicare Advantage Plan can be an HMO, a PPO, a Private Fee-for-Service (PFFS) plan, or a Medicare Medical Savings Account (MSA) plan.
 If you are enrolled in a Medicare Advantage Plan, Medicare services are covered through your plan and are not paid for under Original Medicare.
 In most cases, Medicare Advantage Plans also offer Medicare Part D (prescription drug coverage).
 These plans are called Medicare Advantage Plans with Prescription Drug Coverage.
-Everyone who has Medicare Part A and Part B is eligible to join any Medicare health plan that is offered in their area, except people with end-stage renal disease, unless certain exceptions apply.
+Everyone who has Medicare Part A and Part B is eligible to join any Medicare Advantage health plan that is offered in their area.